==================

 5. Paynes Prairie Preserve State Park

-Another excellent bird-watching place in Florida is Paynes Prairie Preserve State Park.
+Best Birding Season: November through February Another excellent bird-watching place in Florida is Paynes Prairie Preserve State Park.
 It features eight different trails, which offer 30 miles of hiking.
 However, the most popular trails for birding are La Chua and Bolen Bluff trails.
 As one of Florida’s premier birding places, a renowned naturalist explored the area in the late 1770s, dubbing it the “great Alachua Savanna.”

 The area supports more than 270 species of birds and giant alligators.
 Moreover, butterfly viewing is also incredible at this park.
-However, you cannot take your pets with you while exploring LaChua, Bolen Bluff, or Crone’s Dike Trails.
+However, you cannot take your pets while exploring LaChua, Bolen Bluff, or Crone’s Dike Trails.

 Significant Birds